-What happens if you get caught Driving Car without Insurance?
+What happens if you get caught Driving without Car Insurance?

-By Randy Luton | Last Updated: 05/26/2023
+By Randy Luton | Last Updated: 05/15/2024

 Do You Know?
 According to a survey that was published in 2021 by the Insurance Research Council, just under one in eight drivers do not have auto insurance.
 It is a poor plan to sign up for membership in this club that is not very exclusive.
 Not only will you be subject to legal repercussions, such as fines and maybe even prison time, but you will also be subject to the sanctions imposed by your insurance company.
 And if you drive without car insurance and you cause an accident that results in injuries or property damage, the financial penalties may be severe.